StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/create-a-new-case.md

 ## Create a case from an [alert](../alerts/about-alerts.md)

-During triage, import an alert into a new case if it requires a separate investigation.
+During triage, import an alert into a new case if it needs further investigation and no case exists yet.
 If an investigation is already ongoing, [merge the alert into an existing case](../alerts/merge-an-alert-into-an-existing-case.md).

-{!includes/access-create-case-from-alert.md!}

 !!! info "Data transfer"
     When creating a case from an alert, data from the alert, including observables, TTPs, attachments, comments, and custom fields, is automatically transferred to the case.

+!!! note "Link to case"
-The alert is also linked to the case.
+    This procedure automatically links the alert to the case.

+{!includes/access-create-case-from-alert.md!}

 1. [Locate the alert you want to import into a case](../alerts/search-for-alerts/find-an-alert.md).